 Effective risk management strategies identify risks and provide an action or means of mitigation against each identified risk, and have a mechanism in place for early escalation if the mitigation is no longer viable.
 Contingency arrangements should always be part of risk management.
 Risk assessments and risk management should take a holistic approach and partners should ensure that they have the systems in place that enable early identification and assessment of risk through timely information sharing and targeted multi-agency intervention.
 (See Managing Risk chapter).

 4. Inter-agency Cooperation

-Learning from recommendations of Safeguarding Adult Reviews, the importance of effective multi-agency working is a common feature.
-South Tyneside Council as the local authority, retains responsibility as the lead coordinating organisation.
-All other relevant organisations and partners however, including the NHS; the Department Work and Pensions; the police and National Offender Management Service and owe legal duties in relation to safeguarding of adults.
+The importance of effective multi-agency working is a common finding from Safeguarding Adults Reviews.
+South Tyneside Council, as the local authority, is the lead coordinating organisation for adult safeguarding.
+However, all other relevant organisations and partners including the NHS, the Department for Work and Pensions, the police and HM Prison and Probation Service have legal duties in relation to safeguarding adults.